Appointments and diversity

-The Chief Executive of the JAC is Nigel Reeder.
+The Chief Executive of the JAC is Richard Jarvis.

 The composition of the JAC is set out in Schedule 12 of the Constitutional Reform Act 2005.
 There are 15 Commissioners, including the Chairman.
-Commissioners serve for terms up to five years.
+Commissioners serve for terms up to 5 years.

-Under the terms of the Constitutional Reform Act 2005, 12 Commissioners (including the Chairman) are appointed through open competition and three are nominated by the Judges’ Council.
+Under the terms of the Constitutional Reform Act 2005, 12 Commissioners (including the Chair) are appointed through open competition and 3 are nominated by the Judges’ Council.